 In all, the 'Ligne Maginot' comprised 142 ouvrages, 352 casemates, 78 shelters, 17 observation posts and some 5,000 blockhouses.

 There were several types of armoured cloche, all of them of made of steel and in effect non-retractable turrets.
-The most common of these types was the Guetteur fusil-mitrailleur (machine-gun sentry) [cloche.
+The most common of these types was the Guetteur fusil-mitrailleur cloche (machine-gun sentry) position.
 This had three or four crenels or embrasures each for a rifles or machine gun, a direct-vision block, a binocular block or 1.98-in (50-mm) mortar.
-Some cloche carried a superimposed periscope.
-The ‘Ligne Maginot’ possessed 1,118 GFM cloches, and almost every block, casemate and shelter was surmounted by one or two GFM cloches.
+Some cloches carried a superimposed periscope.
+The 'Ligne Maginot' possessed 1,118 GFM cloches, and almost every block, casemate and shelter was surmounted by one or two GFM cloches.
 The JM cloches (jumelage de mitrailleuses, or twin machine guns) were the same as the GFM cloches except for the fact that they had only one opening, which was equipped with a pair of machine guns.
-There were 174 JM cloches in the ‘Ligne Maginot’ defences, which also incorporated 72 AM cloches (armes mixtes, or mixed weapons), each equipped with a pair of machine guns and one 25-mm anti-tank gun.
+There were 174 JM cloches in the 'Ligne Maginot' defences, which also incorporated 72 AM cloches (armes mixtes, or mixed weapons), each equipped with a pair of machine guns and one 25-mm anti-tank gun.
 Some of the GFM cloches were transformed into AM cloches during 1934.
 There were also 75 LG cloches (lance-grenade, or grenade launcher), which were almost wholly covered by concrete, with only a small opening for the launching of grenades in the local-defence role.
 Each of the 20 VP cloches (vision périscopique, or periscopic vision) could be fitted with one of several different type of periscopes.
 Like the LG cloches, they were almost completely covered by concrete.
 Finally, the VDP cloches (vision directe et périscopique, or direct and periscopic vision) were akin to the VP cloches except for the fact that they possessed two or three openings for the provision of a direct view.
 Consequently, they were not covered by concrete.